Tyagaraja Aradhana

 Thyagaraja Aradhana is an annual aradhana (a Sanskrit term meaning act of glorifying God or a person) of Telugu saint composer Tyagaraja.
-The music festival is observed in the states of Andhra Pradesh, Karnataka and Tamil Nadu, primarily in Tiruvaiyaru in Thanjavur district of Tamilnadu, the place where Tyagaraja attained Jeeva Samadhi.
+The music festival is observed in the states of Andhra Pradesh, Karnataka and Tamil Nadu, primarily in Tiruvaiyaru in Thanjavur district of Tamil Nadu, the place where Tyagaraja attained Jeeva Samadhi.
 The aradhana is observed on Pushya Bahula Panchami day when the saint attained Jeeva samadhi, where the musicians render the saint's Pancharatna Kritis.

 History

 The aradhana (Ceremony of Adoration) is held every year on the anniversary of the demise of the saint.
 This is on Pushya Bahula Panchami day (the fifth day of the waning moon in the Hindu lunar month of Pushya).
 The Aradhana is held in the precincts of the samadhi (memorial) of the saint located at Thiruvaiyaru village, Thanjavur district, Tamil Nadu, India.

 United States

 In the United States, the Cleveland Thyagaraja Festival is held in Cleveland, Ohio every year around Easter.